 Historically good times.

 Here at The Bard we’re about serving up a great time, everytime.
 Publican Matt MacNeil set his sights on the historic building many years ago, dreaming of a Public House that would celebrate Victoria’s pioneering roots and original culture.
 And celebrate we do.
 We’re focused on bringing you local beer, craft cocktails, exquisite wines, fresh real fare, live entertainment and exceptional service seven days a week.
-Full of energy, variety and spirit, The Bard is the perfect setting for lunch, dinner, or late-night, for those special occasions or no occasional at all.
+Full of energy, variety and spirit, The Bard is the perfect setting for breakfast, lunch, dinner, or late-night, for those special occasions or no occasional at all.
 Let us show you around, we’re sure you’ll find a great time.

 Opened in 1885 as the Bank of British Columbia, the building remained a bank until 1988 under a different array of banking establishments’ control.
 Of all the bank employees to work at this location in the 126 years it was a bank the most notable was, the bard of the Yukon, Robert Service.